wmelvin/filelist-tools/README.md

                         Name of the output file to create.
 Optional.
 By default the output file is named using the title and a current date_time tag.
-An existing file with the same name will not beoverwritten unless the --force option is used.
+An existing file with the same name will not be overwritten unless the --force option is used.
   --force               Allow an existing output file to be overwritten.
   -t, --trim-parent     Trim parent directory from scandir in output.
   --no-log              Do not create a log file.
 ```

+---

 ## filelist_export.py